Motif Prediction with Graph Neural Networks: Motif Prediction: Formal Statement and Score Functions

 \subsection{General Problem and Score Formulation}

-\iftr We now formulate a general \emph{motif prediction score}. \fi Analogously to link prediction, we assign scores to motifs, to be able to quantitatively assess which motifs are more likely to occur. \iftr Thus, one obtains a tool for analyzing future (or missing) graph structure, by being able to quantitatively compare different ways in which vertex sets may become (or already are) connected. \fi Intuitively, we assume that a motif score should be high if the scores of participating edges are also high.
+We now formulate a general \emph{motif prediction score}.
+Analogously to link prediction, we assign scores to motifs, to be able to quantitatively assess which motifs are more likely to occur. \iftr Thus, one obtains a tool for analyzing future (or missing) graph structure, by being able to quantitatively compare different ways in which vertex sets may become (or already are) connected. \fi Intuitively, we assume that a motif score should be high if the scores of participating edges are also high.
 This suggests one could reuse link prediction score functions.
 Full extensive details of score functions, as well as more examples, are in the appendix.